mzwallow/lets-go-snippebox/tls/README.md

 ## The mkcert tool
 As an alternative to the `generate_cert.go` tool [mkcert](https://github.com/FiloSottile/mkcert), it has the advantage that the generated certificates are locally trusted — meaning that you can use them for testing and development without getting security warnings in your web browser.

+# NOTE
+This directory should be added to ignore rule in version control system (like Git or Mercurial).